 Building your own blog, gaining views and followers shows you can market a brand and create captivating content that people love to see.
 It can be an easy to read, conversational hub of your university life and what you get up to.

-When it comes to building your CV this will help you remember everything that’s relevant to the company and role you’re applying for.
+When it comes to improving your CV this will help you remember everything that’s relevant to the company and role you’re applying for.
 You can even link to your blog and/or social channels we mentioned before to really show yourself in the best light.

 #4.
 The Cover Letter

 So by this stage you should hopefully have some experience you’re proud of, a blog of your studying activity and maybe even a portfolio - go you!
+You are nearly a master on how to improve your CV.

 If a job application asks for a cover letter then you want to make sure you spend some time perfecting it, as this is the first thing the company will see.
 You shouldn’t re-draft your CV, instead, refer to the job description and mention why you’d be perfect for the role.
 Make sure you check any word or character limits set by the company as you definitely want to avoid exceeding these.